magento/merchdocs/src/system/data-schedule-import.md

 ### Import File Information

 Server Type | You can import from a file located on the same server where Magento is deployed (select Local Server) or from the remote FTP server (select Remote FTP).
 If you select Remote FTP, additional options for credentials and file transfer settings appear.
-If remote storage such as Amazon S3 is enabled, Local Server type is automatically switched to Remote Storage.
+If remote storage is enabled, Local Server type is automatically switched to Remote Storage.
 File Directory | Specify the directory where the import file is located.
 If Server Type is set to Local Server, specify the path relative to the Magento installation directory.
 For example: `var/import` or `import_export/import` for remote storage.
 File Name | Specify the name of the import file.
 Images File Directory | Enter the path to the directory where product images are stored.
 For a local server, enter a relative path.
 For example: `var/import` or `import_export/import` for remote storage.